supposedly/dialect-museum/README.md

 2. it also allows you to represent morphology, the way words change for grammatical purposes (e.g. verb conjugations),
 3. and it even lets you explore different writing systems using the exact same tools.

-This project stems from a desire to give dictionaries a run for their money.
+This mostly stems from a desire to give dictionaries a run for their money.
 Historically, dictionaries haven't documented much more than a couple standard or standard-ish accents of whatever language they're for, and I'd bet it's because manually punching in all of the different pronunciation variants you can think of is really time-consuming and super msitake-prone.
 But what if we could outsource it to a computer instead?